gord1anknot/what_is_subpub/slides/index.md

 Messages into SubPub use standard HTML form encoding the same as is specified by the [w3c](http://www.w3.org/TR/html401/interact/forms.html), used to submit forms all over the web.

 Note:
+message oriented middleware has been around for a long, long time, but the best solutions are traditionally closed source, or use a proprietary protocol

+on the other extreme, basically every piece of software that connects to a network has a http client library, that can send a HTML 4 form post

+SubPub marries the AMQP messaging protocol with the HTML 4 form post specification

 this spec doesn't have a concept of encoding (UTF-8, ISO, etc.) lower ASCII, printable characters work as is, but how to send other text isn't specified.